 Day 2 of RE•WORK’s Deep Learning Summit returned today with discussions on robots in space, progress in self-driving cars, the future of e-commerce, creating ethically sound AI, and much more.

-Yesterday, we launched the first half of our Impact Stages with sessions taking place on AI Assistants, Education, Environment & Sustainability, Industry Applications, and Connect (check out the highlights here).
+Yesterday, we launched the first half of our Impact Stages with sessions taking place on AI Assistants, Education, Environment & Sustainability, Industry Applications, and Connect.
 Today saw several new Impact Stages hosting sessions on Ethics & Social Responsibility, Technical Labs, Startups & Investors and Futurescaping.

 At each summit, we invite press attendees to interview some of our expert speakers for our Video Platform and Women in AI Podcast.
 Yesterday and today we hosted these interviews in the interactive area in the summit where attendees had the opportunity to watch the live recordings as well as asking questions in a short Q&A after each interview.
 Over the two days we’ve spoken with Jeff Clune from Uber AI Labs, Chelsea Finn from Google Brain, Anna Bethke from Intel, Deborah Harrison from Microsoft, Cathy Pearl from Google, amongst many more.